 But there are Facebook groups that do in as much as they are active in facilitating the forbidden trading of book reviews by authors.
 If you trade or swap book reviews, it contravenes Amazon’s TOS therefore it is a fake review.

 The screenshot below (edited) is proof of people on Facebook engaging in the practice of review swaps.

 The big question is – what if anything should I, as an indie author playing by the rules, do about this practice?
 Do I inform the Facebook group?
 Do I inform Amazon?

 I don’t know the answer.
-What do you think?Follow Me Here On Social Media or BookBub
+What do you think?Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub